isthisdotusernametaken/WeSchedule/readme.txt

 			Topics

-			Note that the length of input fields is restricted to 50 characters (~7-10 words) for event and topic names, 256 characters for user's names and separately for their emails, and 1000 characters (~140 words) for event and topic descriptions
+			Note that the length of input fields is restricted to 50 characters (~7-10 words) for event and topic names, 256 characters for user's names and separately for their emails, and 1000 characters (~140 words) for descriptions of events, topics, and logged points.

 Development platform: